georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 3 is not compatible with Python 2.

 Finally with the Inkscape 1.0 release, the extensions are upgraded to Python 3.
 The Inkscape 1.1 extensions require Python 3.6 and above.
+The drawback is that new extensions for Inkscape 1.0 & 1.1 are incompatible with older Inkscape, and old extensions are also incompatible with new Inkscape.

-If you somehow get an old Inkscape extension which does not work in version 1.1, try to load it with Inkscape 0.92.5 and it may work well.
+If you somehow get an
+old Inkscape extension which does not work in Inkscape 1.1, try to load it in Inkscape 0.92.X and it may work well.

 ## Objectives

-This tutorial series will not cover everything in Inkscape extension development.
-The articles are developed from my notes.
-It is not as formal as a typical book or software manual, but it is in a much better shape than my notes.
-I am only trying to point the right direction for beginners.
+This tutorial series is developed from my notes.
+It's not as formal as a typical book or software manual, but it's in a much better shape than my notes.
+I am trying to point the right direction for people who are interested to learn more about Inkscape extension development.